michaelrsweet/codedoc/README.md

 - The default HTML stylesheet no longer puts an outline box around monospaced text (Issue #2)
-- Fixed a signed character issue with fuzzer-generated "code" (Issue #4)
+- Fixed signed character issues with fuzzer-generated "code" (Issue #3, Issue #4)
 - Fixed a buffer overflow issue with fuzzer-generated "code" (Issue #5)
 - Now use the base name of the cover image filename in HTML output.
 - Fixed some markdown parsing issues.